DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 We used a train/test split of 80/20, and then split our training set into 3-folds for validation.
 Our models were trained and optimized using cross-validation and F1 scoring over a minimal hyperparameter grid.
 For each model, we provided the accuracy and F1 score for the best fold, as well as for the test set.
 These were logged into MLflow, as described above.

-Out of the four models, we selected our best model, which was XGBoost + Embeddings, and Logistic Regression + TF-IDF, which was the most different model, and served these models through a unique endpoint, randomly selecting one of them per request, for A/B testing.
+Out of the four models, we selected the best model, which was XGBoost + Embeddings, along with the most different model, Logistic Regression + TF-IDF, and served these models through a unique endpoint, randomly selecting one of them per request, for A/B testing.

 Each inference was assigned a UUID and a creation date, and then sent to a Kafka topic.
 A topic consumer buffered these requests until hitting a large enough batch or a given timeout, at which point they were flushed into a DuckLake catalog with encrypted storage (remember, this is user data).
 An example of how to call this endpoint is provided in the `justfile`: